How to Connect a Drive-Away Awning to a VW T4, T5 or T6 – Which Drive-Away Kit?

 Drive-away awnings are supplied with two basic ways to attach the awning to a van without an awning rail fitted – Throw-Over Straps and Roof Bar Tabs.

-If your van does have a C-profile type awning rail fitted, the Kador beading on the top edge of the awning connection tunnel can also be slid directly into it before pitching the awning.
+If your van has a C-profile type awning rail fitted, the Kador beading on the top edge of the awning connection tunnel can be slid directly into it before pitching the awning.
 This connection method is fine if you don’t plan to drive the van out while your awning is pitched.

 To drive a vehicle out from a pitched awning is definitely a two-person job and a very awkward manoeuvre which we don’t recommend attempting.
 One person has to hold the awning Kador whilst the driver tries to drive straight out without tearing the expensive new awning or running over the other persons feet.
 You then have to try to do it all again when you attempt to connect up again… maybe in the dark!